CSV via FTP Imports

 - Contain one distinct employee on each line.

-- Not repeat the same employee on two different lines.
+- Do not repeat the same employee on two different lines.

 - Have a column which contains the email address, functioning as a primary key, for every employee.